zenon-tools/zt-server/README.md

 # Zenon Tools Server

-The backend server for https://zenon.tools
+The API server for https://zenon.tools

 ## Building from source
 The Dart SDK is required to build the server from source (https://dart.dev/get-dart).